cesanta/mongoose/README.md

 by [Cesanta Software](http://cesanta.com).

-[Super Light Regular Expression library](https://github.com/cesanta/slre) is another project developed by the same developer, under the same philosophy of functionality and simplicity.
+[Super Light Regular Expression library](https://github.com/cesanta/slre) is another project by Cesanta Software, developed with the same philosophy of functionality and simplicity.